 A professional is able to regularly clear your gutters from all debris, that may be a potential fire hazard.
 With the right tools and equipment, professionals are able to remove all debris, even that which isn’t visible from below.

 Gutters can also be cleaned by hand, or using pressure washers.
 The issue with these methods is it is often not as thorough, and, it only moves debris from one place to another.
 So if you opt for one of these methods, you must ensure you dispose of the debris completely to ensure it doesn’t remain a fire hazard.
-Professionals with gutter cleaning vacuums are able to vacuum the debris into their collection vessel.
+Professionals with industrial vacuum cleaner equipment are able to vacuum the debris into their collection vessel.
 This ensures the debris is gone from your property for good.

 Stay safe this bushfire season.